 You can catch a show any day of the week.
 In fact, the Moulin Rouge is so popular that there are two shows daily, 365 days a year.
 Choose between the 9PM showing that ends at 11PM, or the 11PM show that ends at 1AM.
 You can also decide to go for the dinner and show combination.
 In this case, dinner is served at 7PM and you’ll need to arrive at 6:45PM.
 Tickets prices vary widely, depending on your dinner and drink options and of course seats.
 Prices start at 77€ and climb up to 420€ for the VIP experience.

 Paris Moulin Rouge area

 The Moulin Rouge is located in one of Paris’ most lively districts, at the foot of Montmartre.
 To continue (or start off!) your evening, head to the rue Frochet.
 The street is packed with cocktail bars.
-For original and unique cocktails, we especially recommend Dirty Dock, Les Juste or Lipstick.
+For original and unique cocktails, we especially recommend Dirty Dick, Les Juste or Lipstick.
 Another one of our favorite spots near the Moulin Rouge is Buvette.
 Part restaurant, part bar and part café, Buvette has delicious food and a super friendly atmosphere.
 It’s an ideal choice at all hours of the day.

 Best opera shows in Paris